What is product development?

 Truly, the importance of gaining feedback from a substantial and unbiased audience for product validation cannot be stressed enough.
 Posing questions to the focus group would be an insightful way of determining how likely it is that members are to buy the product.

-Phase four: product development
+Stage four: Product development

-Phase four entails the actual design and building of the product.
+Step four entails the actual design and building of the product.
 Product development commences with the building of a prototype, which facilitates market testing.
 In other words, bringing the product to life by creating an MVP to use as a sample for a successful launch.

-The results of testing and prototyping will make it clear whether the idea should be pursued further and whether large-scale production will be necessary.
 Unfortunately, it is unlikely you’ll produce a finished product in a single attempt—prototyping usually involves experimenting with several versions of your product, slowly eliminating options, and making improvements until you feel satisfied with a final sample.

 James Dyson, for instance, is fanatical about product ideation and development, famously working on 5,127 prototypes before launching the first vacuum model (which is patented).
 In an interview by Fast Company in May 2007, Dyson asserted the importance of failure in one's life: